expo/expo/docs/pages/versions/unversioned/sdk/google-sign-in.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';

-> This package has been deprecated in favor of [`expo-auth-session`](auth-session.md)'s Google provider.
-Users can also create custom development clients with the native community package [`@react-native-google-signin/google-signin`](https://www.npmjs.com/package/@react-native-google-signin/google-signin).
+> **Deprecated.** This package has been deprecated in favor of [`expo-auth-session`](auth-session.md)'s Google provider (for web-browser based authentication) and [@react-native-google-signin/google-signin](https://github.com/react-native-google-signin/google-signin#expo-installation) for authentication using Google's native APIs.

 `expo-google-sign-in` provides native Google authentication for **standalone** Expo apps or bare React Native apps.
 It cannot be used in Expo Go as the native `GoogleSignIn` library expects your `REVERSED_CLIENT_ID` in the **Info.plist** at build-time.
 To use Google authentication in the Expo Go, and on web, check out [`expo-auth-session`](../../../guides/authentication.md#google).